kamir/rm-credentials-4-oozie/README.md

 1) Provide the jar file (...) to your Oozie-Server and restart.

-2) Define the new Credentials provider class in oozie-...xml (MORE DETAILS)
+2) Define the new credentials provider class in oozie-...xml in property "oozie.credentials.credentialclasses".

 3) Configure the credentials for your action